IBM/automation-turbonomic/README.md

 - Delete the resource that was stuck: `oc delete xl xl-release -n turbonomic`
 - Go into **ArgoCD** instance and deleted the remaining argo applications

-## How to Generate this repository from teh source Bill of Materials.
+## How to Generate this repository from the source Bill of Materials.

 This set of automation packages was generated using the open-source [`isacable`](https://github.com/cloud-native-toolkit/iascable) tool.
 This tool enables a [Bill of Material yaml](https://github.com/cloud-native-toolkit/automation-solutions/tree/main/boms/software/turbonomic) file to describe your software requirements.
 If you want up stream releases or versions you can use `iascable` to generate a new terraform module.